Digital Marketing Strategy

 Assistant Professor Thales Teixeira

-Reduce the challenges posed by digital media and digital distribution for marketing and entrepreneurial firms.
+Reduce the challenges posed by digital media for marketing and entrepreneurial firms.

 Course Content and Organization